 - Most comprehensive coverage options: New York Life

 Tips to Find Cheap Life Insurance

-Beyond those two basic principles, there are other ways you can lower your rate as well.
+Beyond the two basic principles mentioned above, there are other ways you can lower your rate as well.
 Life insurance can be tricky to understand.
 Many companies analyze your health differently and also calculate risk in slightly varying ways.
 Following these steps is key to finding the cheapest life insurance for you.

 Why Is Term Life Insurance the Cheapest?

 You generally have two options for life insurance.
 There are various hybrids and nuances, but a life insurance policy is usually either:

 Term life insurance acts much like your auto insurance, so it’s easier to understand.
 Like your car insurance, you pay a premium each month for the period of time you wish to be covered, and if you don’t use the insurance (i.e., you don’t die) during that time period, the insurance company keeps the money and does not have to pay a death benefit.
 This is just like your auto policy: If you don’t get into an accident, there is no payout from the insurance company.